United States Department of Agriculture Risk Management Agency June 15, 2022

 Since 2000, existing insurance policies have been significantly modified and new products introduced to better suit the unique needs of the region’s growers.
 Federal Crop Insurance is available in New England in select states and select counties for farmers who grow sweet corn, potatoes and green peas when production losses occur due to adverse weather and other insured causes.
 For other noninsured vegetable crops, a grower may submit a written request for crop insurance coverage by completing and submitting appropriate forms through their crop insurance agent.
 Alternatively, protection for these other noninsured vegetable crops is available from the USDA - Farm Service Agency (FSA) through the Noninsured Crop Disaster Assistance Program (NAP).
 NAP coverage provides a catastrophic level option, which allows a producer to protect 50% of their historical yield at 55% of the average market price.
 NAP provides a “Buy-Up” coverage option, allowing farmers to insure up to 65% of their historical yield at 100% of the average market price.
 Vegetable producers interested in learning more about NAP, coverage options and anticipated costs of NAP coverage are encouraged to contact the FSA Office that serves their farming operation.

 For an overall coverage option, Whole-Farm Revenue Protection (WFRP) provides coverage for all crops grown on a farm under one policy by insuring farm revenue losses due to unavoidable natural causes.
 WFRP coverage was first available for the 2015 season, replacing the Adjusted Gross Revenue (AGR) pilot program.
 For the 2022 crop year, RMA introduced the Micro Farm Program, which is a revenue based policy for operations with up to $100,000 in approved revenue, including farms with specialty or organic crops and those farms that market directly to consumers.

 For more information about RMA, crop insurance policies and risk management strategies go to the RMA website at http://www.rma.usda.gov/ .
-Specific information about polices for each New England State can be found by clicking on the “Commodities” Tab on the RMA Home Page and then look up the commodity and select the appropriate State.
+Specific information about polices for each New England State can be found by clicking on the “Commodities” Tab on the RMA home page and then looking up the commodity and selecting the appropriate State.